canro91/canro91.github.io/_posts/2022-12-07-BanningSomeNamingConventions.md

 }
 ```

-If a concept is important inside the business domain, we should promote it out of helper classes.
+**If a concept is important inside the business domain, we should promote it out of helper classes.**

 Often, we use Utility and Helper classes to dump all kinds of methods we couldn't find a good place for.

 ## 3. Constants classes

-The last thing I'm banning is Constant classes.
+This isn't exactly a name.
+But the last thing I'm banning is Constant classes.
 I learned this lesson after reading [Domain Modeling Made Functional]({% post_url 2021-12-13-DomainModelingMadeFunctional %}).

 Recently, I found some code that looked like this,